Azure/aks-engine-azurestack/docs/topics/get-logs.md

 ### Nodes unable to join the cluster

-By default, `aks-engine get-logs` collects logs from nodes that succesfully joined the cluster.
+By default, `aks-engine-azurestack get-logs` collects logs from nodes that succesfully joined the cluster.
 To collect logs from VMs that were not able to join the cluster, set flag `--vm-names`:

 ```console
 --vm-name k8s-pool-01,k8s-pool-02